-Today I'm sharing one of my favorite DIY personal care products of all time--a Homemade Sugar Scrub.
-Unlike most store bought scrubs, it has no chemical additives and it of course will save you lots money over store-bought scrubs.
+Today I’m sharing one of my favorite DIY personal care products of all time–a Homemade Sugar Scrub.
+Unlike most store-bought scrubs, it has no chemical additives and it of course will save you lots of money over store-bought scrubs.

-In order to keep as many toxins out of our home and off of our bodies, I try to make as many homemade personal care items as possible.
+In order to keep as many toxins out of our homes and off of our bodies, I try to make as many homemade personal care items as possible.

 If you’re anything like me, dry hands and feet (and dry skin in general) is a problem for you.

-I never tried anything a scrub until I was at an antique car show where a woman was selling beauty products and offering free hand scrub demonstrations.
+I’d never tried a scrub until I was at an antique car show where a woman was selling beauty products and offering free scrub demonstrations.

-Hesitatingly, I tried the scrub, feeling skeptical (I'm pretty skeptical about a lot of things....see my post on Are Essential Oils a Scam? ~ A Skeptic Looks at Thieves Oil for an example of my skepticism).
+Hesitatingly, I tried the scrub, feeling skeptical (I’m pretty skeptical about a lot of things….see my post on Are Essential Oils a Scam? ~ A Skeptic Looks at Thieves Oil for an example).

 Well, I tried it and really loved how my hands felt and looked after rubbing that scrub all over my hands and rinsing it off.
 Smooth and revitalized and younger-looking.

 However, I didn’t like the price or the ingredients.